 Once you’ve been a student for a while.
 It’s not uncommon to find you might have put on a bit of weight.
 Living away from home, in a new environment and with different people can cause you to relax your eating habits and your exercise regime.

 It’s actually something that happens to a lot of students.
 So much so that in America there’s actually a term for it – “the Freshman 15.”
-Freshman referring to new students and 15 referencing the amount of pounds they put on!
+Freshman referring to new students and 15 referencing the number of pounds they put on!

 If you want to avoid the Freshman 15 and just stay generally healthy whilst you’re studying – here are a few tips for you to keep in mind.